 If you have been charged with a crime of prostitution in Dayton, Ohio you may be facing an uncertain future.
 A conviction for prostitution can affect your life for years to come and have far-reaching consequences.
 The skilled Dayton prostitution defense lawyers at Suhre & Associates, LLC can help you minimize the consequences of your arrest.

 When you hire us, you will have a former police officer and former prosecuting attorney on your legal team to help defend you against any charges.
-Contact us today for a free consultation to learn how we can help you.
+Contact our Dayton law office today at (937) 531-0435 for a free consultation to learn how we can help you.

 How Our Dayton Criminal Defense Attorneys Can Help If You’re Arrested for Prostitution